-Note that the Monash University Smartphone App gives a small amount of Whipped Cream the Green Light in a 1/2 cup, 125 ml serving (60 g).
-This might seem odd.
+Note that the Monash University Smartphone App states that Whipped Cream is Green Light low FODMAP in a 1/2 cup, 125 ml serving (60 g).

 How the heck can it be lactose-free?
 It is all about the levels of FODMAPs in the servings size, folks, so heed those recommendations.

 Please read our article All About Cream & FODMAPs for much more information on the fat content of various creams and their FODMAP content.
 The article also compares terminology for creams in the U.S., UK and Australia.

 And So Does Texture

 Beyond being luscious on the tongue when eaten as is, if you are folding whipped cream into a recipe, such as a Chocolate Mousse, the texture of the whipped cream will affect the texture of the finished dish, and softly whipped cream is often called for (always follow the directions in a particular recipe).

 The problem is usually that it has been over whipped, so we will be asking you to use caution and your eyes to help assess “doneness”.

 This whipped cream recipe can be halved or doubled as needed, just watch your Monash servings amounts, which should not exceed 1/2 cup (125 ml) per person per serving – which is very generous, so feel free to indulge on occasion.